 Proof If and , then λ is a CV, that is, stating that ( denotes the point spectrum).

-for λ big enough since
+But for λ big enough since is bounded.

 Hence, for λ large enough , which holds by the spectral radius inequality.
 This relationship states that the CVs λ satisfying are located in a bounded set of the right part of ; given that the CV are isolated, there is a finite number of them. □